rmayur0323/PhishIntel/README.md

-# PhishIntel
+# 🔐 Phishing Website Detector using AI
-PhishIntel is an AI-based Phishing Website Detector an cybersecurity tool designed to help users identify whether a given URL or file is legitimate or a phishing attempt.
-It leverages machine learning algorithms to analyze structural and behavioral characteristics of URLs and files to make real-time classification decisions.
+The Phishing Website Detector is a lightweight, Python-based cybersecurity tool developed to identify and flag potentially dangerous phishing websites.
+It uses supervised machine learning models trained on real-world URL data to classify web addresses as either legitimate or phishing attempts.
 The project demonstrates the practical application of AI in cybersecurity and is designed to be educational, accessible, and extendable for research or real-world deployment.

 🧠 Key Features
 🌐 URL-Based Phishing Detection